ninatensak/ninatensak/README.md

-# Hi 👋 I'm Nina Tensak! 🌸
+# Hi 👋 I'm Nina Tensak!

 ## Contact
 - LinkedIn: www.linkedin.com/in/ninatensak
 - Email: ninatensak@gmail.com

 ## About Me
 My background in Economics and Politics has provided me with a strong foundation in problem-solving, business knowledge, and analytical skills.
-These skills are directly transferable to the realm of business analytics, where understanding complex systems and identifying patterns are crucial.
+These skills are directly transferable to the realm of data science, where understanding complex systems and identifying patterns are crucial.
 Even though I am new to the world of coding, I feel comfortable with my knowledge that is rapidly growing.
-Additionally, my experience in analytical operations and executing mathematical processes to predict political decision has prepared my analytical and strategic thinking abilities, which are essential for a business analyst.
+Additionally, my experience in analytical operations and executing mathematical processes to predict political decision has prepared my analytical and strategic thinking abilities, which are essential for data science.

-- 📈 **career interests:** Data Science/ Business Analytics roles
+- 📈 **career interests:** Data Science/Business Intelligence roles
-- 💡 **fun fact:** Competative golfer, passionate about the solar energy industry
+- 💡 **fun fact:** Competative golfer, passionate about the renewable energy industry

 ## Education
 - **Master in Business Analytics and Big Data**